mui/mui-x/docs/data/data-grid/server-side-data/row-grouping.md

 If you are looking for row grouping on the client-side, see [client-side row grouping](/x/react-data-grid/row-grouping/).
 :::

-Just like [tree data](/x/react-data-grid/server-side-data/tree-data/), you need to pass some additional properties to support the row grouping feature:
+Similar to the [tree data](/x/react-data-grid/server-side-data/tree-data/), you need to pass some additional properties to enable the data source row grouping feature:

 - `getGroupKey`: Pass the group key for the row.
 - `getChildrenCount`: Pass the number of children for the row.
 If the children count is not available for some reason, but there are some children, return -1.